PseudoDevs/IamGhost/abmd8.md

-Last updated: 2024-04-11 09:01:59
+Last updated: 2024-04-11 09:02:32
-Random Quote: There's always hope tomorrow'll be taco night. - Nicky Nichols
+Random Quote: For a joke to work, it has to have part of truth and part of pain. - Berlin